A Local's Guide to the Golden Circle Tour in Iceland

 For more photos and a much more detailed travel-blog about Gullfoss, check out my travel-blog about Gullfoss waterfall:

-The Majestic Gullfoss - Iceland's Golden Waterfall, which gives Name to the Golden Circle
+The Majestic Gullfoss - Iceland's Golden Waterfall, which gives a Name to the Golden Circle

 Strokkur erupting

-Our next stop was at Geysir geothermal area.
-Iceland is the only place in Europe where this natural phenomenon can be seen, so it is well worth a visit.
-Geysir has given its name to all other erupting hot springs which are called geysers.
+Now we returned the same way and our fourth stop was by the eve-so-popular Geysir geothermal area.
+Geysir has given its name to all other erupting hot springs which are called geysers

-Geysir itself stopped erupting in 1915, but it must have been a sight to see as it went up to 70 metres into the air, but Strokkur is much smaller.
+Geysir itself stopped erupting in 1915, but it must have been a sight to see as it went up to 70 metres into the air, but Strokkur is much smaller, still very majestic.

 Strokkur erupting in the Geysir geothermal area that is part of the Golden Circle.